Cottage Skillet Pie with Stout

 Preheat oven to 400 degrees.
 Gather your ingredients so that you have everything close at hand on the counter or table.

-Prepare your ingredients.
-Peel and dice the carrots.
-Dice the onion.
-Mince the garlic cloves.
 Using a box grater, grate the cheddar cheese.

-In a large cast iron skillet, brown the ground beef over medium-high heat for about 8-10 minutes.
+In a large cast iron skillet, brown the lean ground beef over medium-high heat for about 8-10 minutes.
 Season with kosher salt and freshly ground black pepper.

-Stir in Worcestershire sauce, and thyme.
-Create a space in the center by pushing the hamburger mixture to the edges.
 Add the tomato paste to the center and cook until slightly darkened, 3-4 minutes.
 Then stir the paste into the rest of the dish.

 Pour in the Guinness Stout beer and stir in to combine.
 Cook for 4-5 minutes until reduced.

-Add spoonfuls of the prepared mashed potatoes to the top of the meat mixture.
-See my recipe for Refrigerator Mashed Potatoes Here.
-Sprinkle the tops of the potato mounds with grated cheddar cheese.
+To assemble the layers, add spoonfuls of the prepared mashed potatoes to the top of the meat mixture.
+See my recipe for Refrigerator Mashed Potatoes Here, or even Colcannon Here.

 Bake in preheated oven until the mixture bubbles around the edges about 25-30 minutes.
-Remove from heat and allow to rest 5-10 minutes before serving.
-Serve with a crusty, hard bread such as my Tangy Sourdough Bread.
-Serves 6-8.
+Remove from heat and allow to rest 5-7 minutes before serving.

 See more Main Dishes Here.
 Browse Irish Dishes Here.
+View Beef Recipes Here.

 Cottage Skillet Pie with Stout